sohittho/InfoSt-695/README.md

 # InfoSt-695

-## Important info to run script
-* Run with python3
-* Run as sudo
-* Before running make sure to run ~ pip install -r requirements.txt ~
-  * Note - you must be in this directory to run the command
+## Please see documentation submitted with project through canvas for steps to run the code.